• Sign In

 • My Account

-The genus Copiapoa is among the most extraordinary groups of plants on Earth—rare, sculptural, and shaped by millions of years of evolution in Chile’s otherworldly Atacama Desert.
-Endemic to a narrow coastal corridor, these cacti are celebrated as living botanical treasures, admired for their striking morphology and ingenious survival strategies.
-Each Copiapoa stands as a testament to nature’s artistry and the remarkable resilience of life in one of the driest and most unforgiving landscapes on the planet.
+The genus Copiapoa is among the most extraordinary groups of plants on Earth - rare, sculptural, and shaped by millions of years of evolution in Chile’s Atacama Desert.
+Endemic to a narrow coastal corridor between Caldera (~27°S) and Antofagasta (~23.5°S), these cacti are celebrated for their striking morphology and ingenious survival strategies in one of the driest landscapes on the planet.

 A striking stand of Copiapoa as fog retreats for the day